-All billings (except Extended Care and LS clubs, see below) are done through our online tuition management software, FACTS.
-All families are required to register and set up a FACTS online account; see set-up directions here.
-It is requested that payments be made online through FACTS; please contact the Finance Office to discuss other payment options.
+All billings (except Extended Care and Lower School clubs, see below) are done through our online tuition management software, FACTS.
+All families are required to register and set up a FACTS online account for making payments; see setup directions <a href="https://example.com/here/beta-bases/beta

-Once a FACTS account has been set up, the Finance Office will post billing amounts.
+Once a FACTS account has been made, the Finance Office will post billing amounts.
 Once posted, families will receive an email letting them know a change has been made to their account at which time they can log in to view the charges.
 Families can track charges and payments as well as their payment plan schedule.